Do you want to create ‘buy one get one’ (BOGO) offers in your WooCommerce store?

 BOGO deals are an effective way to get more sales on your online store and increase the average order value by offering customers a discount if they buy a particular product.

 Many online stores use BOGO deals to sell older products or inventory that they no longer want to stock.
 Some even use BOGO to recover abandoned cart sales by offering customers an exclusive discount if they complete their purchase.

 A great BOGO deal can convince visitors to make their first purchase.
 Once you have the customer’s information you can convince them to buy from you again using techniques like email marketing and newsletters.

 Considering the cost of online advertising like PPC and social media ads, BOGO discounts can be a cheaper way to build a loyal customer base.

-You can also use BOGO deals to offer a big discount on the second product instead of giving it away for free.
-Retailers typically use this technique to create offers like Buy One Get One 50% off, or Buy 2 Get 1 free.
+BOGO doesn’t always mean giving the customer a free product.
+You might offer them a big discount on the second product instead, such as Buy One Get One 50% off, or Buy 2 Get 1 free deal.